Chart Color Schemes

 Coburg North features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 68.6% of all households, including 33.0% couples with children, 22.8% couples without children, and 11.5% single parent families.
-Non-family households account for 31.4%, with lone person households at 24.8% and group households comprising 6.6% of the total.
-The median household size is 2.5 people, smaller than the Greater Melbourne average of 2.6.
+Family households account for 68.6% of all households, including 33.0% couples with children, 22.8% couples without children, and 11.5% single parent families.
+Non-family households constitute the remaining 31.4%, with lone person households at 24.8% and group households comprising 6.6%.
+The median household size is 2.5 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households